Roberson, Loriann (lr2356)Skip to content Skip to main navigation

 - Employee motivation and work attitudes

-- Workforce diversity issues, including diversity training and the effects of stigmatization on performance
+- Workforce diversity issues, including organizational diversity efforts and programs and the effects of stigmatization/prejudices on individuals

 Roberson, l., Kulik, C.T., & Pepper, M.B.
 (2009).
 Individual and environmental factors influencing the use of transfer strategies after diversity training.
 Group and Organization Management, 34, 67-89.